 BYJU’s Case Study: History, Downfall, Acquisitions, Highlights, and Road Ahead

 BYJU’s, a once-established Indian education technology giant, has recently witnessed a dramatic downfall.
-Our today’s blog explores the factors contributing to its struggles, offering insights into the complexities of the ed-tech company and much more.
+This BYJU’s case study explores the factors contributing to its struggles, offering insights into the complexities of the ed-tech company and much more.

-BYJU’s began as an offline coaching centre.
-It gained popularity through engaging and personalised learning methods and eventually ventured into the online space with a mobile app.
+BYJU’s began as an offline coaching centre, gaining popularity through engaging and personalised learning methods.
+Eventually, it ventured into the online space with a mobile app.
 The company’s success was majorly attributed to effective marketing by celebrities, a focus on technology, and strategic acquisitions.

 BYJU’s employs a global workforce of over 10,000 individuals, with over 2,500 highly qualified educators and learning science experts dedicated to curriculum research and development.